 About The Juno Beach Centre

-The Juno Beach Centre, also known as the Normandy Canadian Museum, chronicles the Canadian contribution to the war effort during World War II.
+The Juno Beach Centre, also known as the Normandy Canadian Museum, chronicles the Canadian contribution to the D-Day campaign, assault on Juno Beach and war effort as a whole during World War II.

 From photographs and documents to multimedia presentations and even a tour of the D-Day landing site and bunker, the Juno Beach Centre looks not only at the Canadian efforts in World War II, but paints a portrait of modern Canada.

 The Juno Beach Centre’s permanent exhibit draws on photographs, documents, firsthand accounts, multimedia, maps, and artefacts to tell the story of the Canadians who volunteered for military service or mobilized at home to contribute to the war effort.

 It also presents the battles that took Canadian units from Sicily to Italy and from Normandy to the Netherlands.
 The Centre is not only a museum about the war.
 It also portrays the personal accounts and real-life stories of the society that these soldiers bequeathed to their children and that now forms Canada.

 The museum also has a number of temprary and online exhibitions throughout the year.
 A visit usually lasts 1 and a half hours.

 Getting to The Juno Beach Centre

 Juno Beach Centre is located on the seafront, in the town of Coursuelles-sur-Mer.
 It is approximately a half-hour drive from Caen.

 Most flights from Canada to France arrive at Charles de Gaulle Airport, which is 25km north of Paris.
 Some charter flights from Canada and many European flights land at Orly Airport, 15km south of Paris.
 From Paris, there are direct trains to Caen (the transit point) which have bike carrying compartments (as pictured).